-Cisco Certified Network Professional (CCNP) validates the ability to plan, implement, verify and troubleshoot local and wide-area enterprise networks and work collaboratively with specialists on advanced security, voice, wireless and video solutions.
+Cisco Certified Network Professional (CCNP) Routing and Switching validates the ability to plan, implement, verify and troubleshoot local and wide-area enterprise networks and work collaboratively with specialists on advanced security, voice, wireless and video solutions.

 NYBI offers the CCNP classes based on the most recent stated exam objectives.
 We present the CCNP curriculum in a unique 2 phase approach.

 The course includes lectures, discussions, exercises and labs will give you the hands-on experience you need to configure and maintain Cisco routers in the real world.

 - Phase 1 learn the technologies: Students will participate in a detailed group discussion.
 Students will ask questions and take notes while receiving valuable insight.